microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalAppRoleAssignment.md

 ---
-title: Get-EntraBetaServiceAppRoleAssignment
+title: Get-EntraBetaServicePrincipalAppRoleAssignment
-description: This article provides details on the Get-EntraBetaServiceAppRoleAssignment command.
+description: This article provides details on the Get-EntraBetaServicePrincipalAppRoleAssignment command.

 ms.topic: reference